samxshang/samxshang.github.io/_resources/2021-07-20-how-i-built-my-website.md

   - skill
 ---

-# Ver.
+# ver.
 0.1 The website was born
 After using Wordpress for a year, I have decided to host my personal website on GitHub!

 ## Initiated the website